 News & Quick Links

-At the Yolo County Board of Supervisors meeting on Tuesday, April 9, 2019, County staff will be asking the Board to receive and file the Cache Creek Area Plan Parkway Open Space Inventory and Baseline Improvements document and the companion Parkway Baseline Inventory Financial Feasibility Study (more information on these documents can be found below).
-Additionally, in response to feedback received from the first round of public outreach, County staff is also recommending that the Board direct staff to conduct additional public outreach on the revised Parkway Master Plan and Vision document and the companion Parkway Master Plan Financial Feasibility Study.
-The Board of Supervisors meeting is scheduled to begin at 9:00 a.m. and will be held in the Board Chambers in the Yolo County Administration Building (625 Court Street, Woodland, CA 95695.You can access the latest versions of the Parkway Open Space Inventory and Baseline Improvements document and companion feasibility study by clicking on the hyperlinks below:
+At the Yolo County Board of Supervisors meeting on Tuesday, April 9, 2019, the Board received and filed the Cache Creek Area Plan Parkway Open Space Inventory and Baseline Improvements document and the companion Parkway Baseline Inventory Financial Feasibility Study (BOS Meeting Minute Order).
+Additionally, the Board directed staff, per staff's request in response to feedback received from the first round of public outreach, to conduct additional public outreach on the revised Parkway Master Plan and Vision document and the companion Parkway Master Plan Financial Feasibility Study.
+The schedule for broader public outreach is currently under development.You can access the latest versions of the Parkway Open Space Inventory and Baseline Improvements document and companion feasibility study by clicking on the hyperlinks below: